Dropshipping Guide: Understanding the Zero Inventory Supply Chain

 4. Very little effort required

-While the benefits of dropshipping make it seem like a very appealing fulfillment method for ecommerce businesses, here are the downsides of running a dropship business that must not be overlooked.
+While the benefits of dropshipping make it seem like a very appealing retail fulfillment method for ecommerce businesses, here are the downsides of running a dropship business that must not be overlooked.

 1. Minimal profit margins